Colson Whitehead to Keynote Freedom to Read Foundation’s 50th Anniversary Celebration

 “Mr. Whitehead is a champion of freedom, diversity, justice and a master of the English language,” said Freedom to Read Foundation President Charles Brownstein “We are eagerly looking forward to his talk, and celebrating the foundation’s 50 years of supporting efforts to keep books on library shelves, protect reader privacy, and have unconstitutional laws struck down.”

-The celebration will take place during the American Library Association’s Annual Conference on Saturday, June 22, 2019 at 6 p.m. in the Walter E. Washington Convention Center in Washington, D.C.
-Tickets are $25 and available for purchase on the FTRF website or through ALA conference registration.
-The event is open to the public.
-Appetizers and a cash bar will be available.
+The celebration will take place during the American Library Association’s Annual Conference in the Renaissance Washington D.C.'s Grand Ballroom, 999 9th St NW, Washington, D.C. and will begin at 6 p.m.
+The event is open to the public, and appetizers and a cash bar will be available.

 The Freedom to Read Foundation is a nonprofit legal and educational organization founded in 1969 to promote and protect the freedom of speech and the freedom of the press; protect the public's right of access to information and materials stored in the nation's libraries; safeguard libraries' right to disseminate all materials contained in their collections; and support libraries and librarians in their defense of First Amendment rights by supplying them with legal counsel or the means to secure it.